 For allergies caused by the saliva of fleas and ticks, it’s important to find shampoos that have ingredients for repelling these parasites.

 Fighting fleas and ticks, though, can’t be the sole job for a shampoo.

 You have to get rid of them from all nooks and crannies of your home.
 The shampoo is just one part of a complete and aggressive battle to get rid of fleas and ticks.

 So, to answer the question, yes, you may use human shampoo on your dog but only in one-time situations.
 And we have to add, adult human shampoos have pH levels of 5.5-5.6, very acidic to be used on dogs.
 Human baby shampoos will be so much gentler.

-For dogs with allergies, however, human shampoos are a big no-no. They must never be used as substitute to dog shampoo for allergies.
+For dogs with allergies, however, human shampoos are a big no-no. They must never be used as substitute to dog shampoo.